amegan/jquery-flip/README.md

 # jQuery Flip Plugin

 jQuery/jQuery mobile plugin to give Flipboard app like effect.
 Flip effect uses css 3d transform.
 Flip effect currently works on WebKit browsers (e.g. Chrome, Safari, including iOS mobile safari) or Firefox 11.
-Other browsers will be fallback to "slide" effect.
+It still works with other browsers but the "slide" effect will be selected forecely.

+## Compatibility
+Current version is compatible with jQuery 1.6.4, 1.7.0, 1.7.1 and jQuery Mobile 1.0 and 1.1.

 ## Installation